dsv-su/resultpress/README.md

 * Move into the directory.
 Move into the `/systemconfig` folder.

-* Make sure that `/systemconfig/gdpr.ini` file is present and configured with the configuration details for your requirements and for the server (copy gdpr.ini.example to .ini and fill in with your data)
+* Make sure that `/systemconfig/resultpress.ini` file is present and configured with the configuration details for your requirements and for the server (copy resultpress.ini.example to .ini and fill in with your data)

         [global]
         app_env=local                           ; Make sure this is set to local NOTE!
 For production enviroment the settings should be set to: app_env=production and app_debug=false.